joa-quim/GMTjl_doc/documentation/modules/gmtselect.md

 Note On Processing ASCII Input Records
 --------------------------------------

-Unless you are using the **xy** option, selected ASCII input records are copied verbatim to output.
+Unless you are using the **yx** option, selected ASCII input records are copied verbatim to output.
 That means that options like **colinfo=:oT** and settings like `FORMAT_FLOAT_OUT` and `FORMAT_GEO_OUT` will not have any effect on the output.
 On the other hand, it allows selecting records with diverse content, including character strings, quoted or not, comments, and other non-numerical content.